Veering triangulations and the Thurston norm: homology to isotopy: Flattened surfaces

 \subsection{The flattening process}

 Let $\Sigma$ be a sector of $\wt B^s$.
 Because the underlying topology of $\wt B^s$ is that of the dual 2-complex to $\wt\tau$, $\Sigma$ is a topological disk pierced by a single $\wt\tau$-edge $e$.
-Further, the intersection of $\wt\tau^{(2)}$ with $\closure(\Sigma)$ is a train track with a single switch at $e\cap \Sigma$ and one stop in each component of $\brloc(\wt B^s)\cap\closure(\Sigma)-\{\text{triple points of $\wt B^s$}\}$.
+Further, the intersection of $\wt\tau^{(2)}$ with $\closure(\Sigma)$ is a train track with a single switch at $e\cap \Sigma$ and one stop in each component of $\partial\Sigma-\{\text{triple points of $\wt B^s$}\}$.
 See \Cref{fig_sectorintersection}.

+This duality of complexes also implies that the complementary components of $B^s$ in $M$ are homeomorphic to open solid tori.
 Let $S$ be a taut surface.
 By \Cref{lem_simplepatches}, we can assume that $S\cap B^s$ has simple patches.
-Hence each patch is either a meridional disk, a nonmeridional disk, or an $\pi_1$-injective annulus with respect to the tube in which it resides.
+Hence each patch is either a meridional disk, a nonmeridional disk, or a $\pi_1$-injective annulus with respect to the component of $M-B^s$ in which it resides.

 \textbf{Step 1.} We first perform an isotopy supported in a regular neighborhood of $B^s$ so that $S\cap B^s$ lies in $N_\epsilon\cap B^s$ transverse to the induced vertical foliation.
 This can be done as follows.
 Let $\Sigma$ be a sector of $B^s$, containing a single $B^s\cap \tau^{(2)}$-switch $v_\Sigma$.
 Since $S\cap B^s$ has simple patches, $S\cap\Sigma$ contains no circle components and is thus a collection of arcs with endpoints in $\partial \Sigma$.
-We can isotop $S$ so that each of these arcs lies in $N_\epsilon\cap \Sigma$ transverse to the vertical foliation.
+We can isotope $S$ so that each of these arcs lies in $N_\epsilon\cap \Sigma$ transverse to the vertical foliation.
 This is shown in \Cref{fig_flattening12}.
 This isotopy can be performed consistently for all sectors of $B^s$.